 The use of IoT in manufacturing and industrial plants and factories is booming.
-But IoT is vulnerable to cyber-attacks, which can lead to a loss of proprietary data, production downtimes, and a breach into the corporate network.
+But IoT is vulnerable to cyber attacks, which can lead to a loss of proprietary data, production downtimes, and a breach into the corporate network.

 As Industry 4.0 connectivity continues to grow, the potential impacts may become broader and more significant.
 Yet many manufacturers are not prepared: A study from Deloitte and MAPI found that one-third of manufacturers have never performed any cyber risk assessments of the ICS operating on their factory floors.

-Manufacturing Execution Systems (MES) plan and control production in real time, enhancing efficiency, manufacturing flexibility and asset utilization.
+Manufacturing Execution Systems (MES) plan and control production in real time, enhancing efficiency, manufacturing flexibility, and asset utilization.
 Yet connecting machines and other assets to communicate across a common infrastructure–the first step to digitization–can also lead to network breaches.
-According to a recent PwC study, 91% of respondents are investing in digital factories, and 98% expect to increase efficiencies with integrated MES, predictive maintenance or augmented reality solutions.
+According to a recent PwC study, 91% of respondents are investing in digital factories, and 98% expect to increase efficiencies with integrated MES, predictive maintenance, or augmented reality solutions.
 Yet only 10% believe that these types of solutions offer as much reward as risk.

 IoT devices simply aren’t visible to the average cyber security solution.
 As a result, attackers leverage this vulnerability to operate undetected across the network.